yakshini12/Week1/README.md

 ## Conclusion
 This project provided valuable *hands-on experience* in developing and deploying a *CNN model* for image classification tasks.
 The skills and knowledge gained from this project will be instrumental in future *machine learning* and *data science* endeavors.

-For more details, please refer to the *wasteclassification.ipynb* file in this repository.
+For more details, please refer to the *wasteclassification2.ipynb* file in this repository.